GregoryKantor/BWP_TEST_AUT_PROJ/readme.md

-# Sauce Demo Website Test Automation
+# BWP Website Test Automation
-This is a Robot Framework test automation project for the Sauce Demo website (https://www.saucedemo.com/).
-The project includes test cases covering various functionalities of the website, such as login, cart operations, and checkout process.
+This is a Robot Framework test automation project for the BWP nyilvántartó website (https://bwpool.azurewebsites.net).
+The project includes a test case covering various customer functionalities of the website.

 ## Prerequisites
 - Python 3.x (Robot Framework is Python-based)